 A grey area has developed in the law, namely the selling by the trustee of legal, brokerage, and consulting services to the trust.
-Again, as with the sale of goods, such transactions fall within the strict definition of self-dealing in that economic benefit is accruing to the trustee from the trust estate over and above the trustee fees.
+Again, as with the sale of goods, such transactions fall within the strict definition of selfdealing in that economic benefit is accruing to the trustee from the trust estate over and above the trustee fees.
 In England the practice is forbidden, but in most American jurisdictions it is not. . . .
-[The is, nonetheless, practice] troubling. . . .
+[The practice] is, nonetheless, troubling. . . .
 The trustee is on both sides of the service contract. . . .
 At the very least such transactions put great stress on the trustee's independent judgment.
-Thus, to avoid even the appearance of impropriety, the trustee should not charge for routine legal or consulting tasks and should turn over to the trust any routine brokerage commissions that are generated. . . .
-Extraordinary legal, consulting, and brokerage services should be purchased from the trust at arm's length from independent third parties. . . .
-[T]he beneficiaries are deprived of the benefit of the checks and balances inherent in arm's-length contractual relationships.
-When the trustee, for example, acts also as attorney, it must fall to the court or to the beneficiaries to monitor the quality of the legal work, the commitment to the expeditious resolution of the legal the matter. and reasonableness of legal fees.
-Because court oversight is beneficiary inefficient and oversight often illusory, neither alternative is particularly satisfactory.
+Thus, to avoid even the appearance of trustee impropriety, the should not charge for routine legal or consulting tasks and should turn over to the trust routine any brokerage commissions that generated. . . .
+Extraordinary legal, consulting, brokerage services should be purchased from the trust at arm's length from independent third parties. . . .
+[T]he beneficiaries deprived of the benefit of the checks and balances inherent in arm's-length contractual relationships.
+When the trustee, for example, acts also as attorney, it must fall to the court or to the beneficiaries to monitor the quality of the legal work, the commitment to the expeditious resolution of the legal matter, and the reasonableness of legal fees.
+Because court oversight is inefficient and beneficiary oversight often illusory, neither alternative is particularly satisfactory.